tarokuni/DoubleDescent/README.md

-# Visualization of the Double Descent phenomenon in Deep Learning
+# Visualization of the Double Descent phenomenon in Deep Learning (Ongoing)

 We replicate the results from below using a simple MLP and MNIST/FMNIST data: